Save on Family FinderY-DNA, mtDNA, and Bundles during our Early Bird Sale! Now through November 24th.

 About us

 You might find the classic chart easier to read when scanning results for kit numbers, earliest known ancestors, countries of origin, or haplogroups.
 In contrast, the colorized chart provides more detail, including minimum, maximum, and modal values within each subgroup.
-In addition, markers that differ from the modal values are highlighted and color coded, enabling more detailed analysis.
+Markers that differ from the modal values are highlighted and color coded, enabling more detailed analysis.

 Diving into Y-DNA research can be challenging, but extremely rewarding.
 If you have questions, please post them to our Activity Feed if they are more general in nature, or reach out to our administrator via email with specific questions.
 And don’t forget to join in on the discussions on FTDNA’s Y-DNA Facebook group, or on Facebook pages for any haplogroup projects you might have joined.